-In literature only the case in Eq.~(\ref{ksp}a) has been considered, see for instance~\cite{Ng:2015hba,Ruiz:2017nip}.
-Without going into the details of the processes given in Eq.~(\ref{ksp}), we note the following: In the Majorana case, Eq.~(\ref{ksp}-a) and (\ref{ksp}-b), the amplitude is proportional to $V^{R(L)*}_{PMNS}M^RV^{R(L)}_{PMNS}$, hence they are favored by heavy neutrinos; while in $(c)$ and $(d)$ for light neutrinos the amplitudes are proportional to $\sum V^*_{ab} V_{bc}\sim\delta_{ac}$ ($V=V^R_{PMNS}$ or $V^L_{PMNS}$) and the charged lepton are the same in both vertices; or, if neutrinos are heavy the amplitude is proportional to $V^\dagger M_R^{-1}V$ ($V=V^R_{PMNS}$ or $V^L_{PMNS}$) and are suppressed; finally in $(e)$ and $(f)$ case proportional to the Dirac mass.
-We stress that in the present model the arguments in Ref.~\cite{Senjanovic:2015yea} which implies that the right-handed CKM matrix is close to the left-handed one, are not valid.
+In the literature, only the case in Eq.~(\ref{ksp}a) has been considered, see, for instance~\cite{Ng:2015hba,Ruiz:2017nip}.
+Without going into the details of the processes given in Eq.~(\ref{ksp}), we note the following: In the Majorana case, Eq.~(\ref{ksp}-a) and (\ref{ksp}-b), the amplitude is proportional to $V^{R(L)*}_{PMNS}M^RV^{R(L)}_{PMNS}$, hence this case is favored by heavy neutrinos; while in $(c)$ and $(d)$ for light neutrinos, the amplitudes are proportional to $\sum V^*_{ab} V_{bc}\sim\delta_{ac}$ ($V=V^R_{PMNS}$ or $V^L_{PMNS}$) and the charged lepton are the same in both vertices; or, if neutrinos are heavy, the amplitude is proportional to $V^\dagger M_R^{-1}V$ ($V=V^R_{PMNS}$ or $V^L_{PMNS}$) and are suppressed; finally, in cases $(e)$ and $(f)$, the amplitud is proportional to the Dirac mass.
+We stress that in the present model, the arguments in Ref.~\cite{Senjanovic:2015yea} which implies that the right-handed CKM matrix is close to the left-handed one, are not valid.
 Hence, not only the entries of $V^L_{PMNS}$ but also those of $V^R_{PMNS}$ are free parameters.
 Notice that if neutrinos are Dirac particles, and since $m_{W_R}\gg m_\nu$ always, process in Fig.~\ref{fig:fig2}(b) is rather suppressed.